 According to Hubspot’s report, As such, it can pay in dividends for Sales and Marketing to align on an inbound strategy.
 One way to help Sales and Marketing align is to institute a service-level agreement (SLA) between Sales and Marketing.
 When an SLA is in place, Marketing is on the hook to provide Sales with a steady stream of qualified leads.
 Salespeople carry quotas, and are thus used to being held accountable to numbers.
 But when marketers are held to numbers as well, sales teams are going to be more likely to collaborate.
 It’s therefore not hard to see why, according to Hubspot’s data, larger inbound budgets tend to correlate with SLAs between Sales and Marketing.

-More than twice as many of the respondents to Hubspot’s study cited inbound (45%) as a primary lead source versus outbound (22%) [Let’s take those figures with a grain of salt, given that Hubspot’s customers have traditionally been SMB marketers, many of whom are just getting the hang of this whole “inbound” thing].
+More than twice as many of the respondents to Hubspot’s study cited inbound (45%) as a primary lead source versus outbound (22%) .
 Even so, expect to be selling to more customers that are well informed about your company and solutions.
 According to the report: “inbound-sourced leads are consistently more knowledgeable about the company prior to speaking with a rep than leads sourced through outbound means.”
 This is a good thing, as the more educated customers are, the more sales-ready they tend to be.
 Secondly, companies that are selling via the telephone should be expecting their phones to ring more often.